-Cursor control keys
+CURSOR control keys

 These enable you to move the flashing cursor around the screen when editing a program.
-Pressing any of them makes the computer automatically enter the "editing mode" during which two 'cursors' are shown on the screen (see page 29).
+Pressing any of them makes the computer automatically enter the 'editing mode' during which two cursors are shown on the screen (see chapter 4).